-Sheldon asked again: So no changes can be made to the outside of the building?
+SPennoyer asked again: So no changes can be made to the outside of the building?
 RMarshall says as long as it does not detract from the character of the building.

 Comments: RMarshall - Everyone has their own perspective and if we want to grow the community, we have to step up and take chances and make changes.
 We are trying to enable that to happen.

-Sheldon says he endorses this change, but is concerned about the language.
+SPennoyer says he endorses this change, but is concerned about the language.
 Perhaps another set of guidelines describing scale and proportions might work, but not sure if the town is ready to do that.

-Jim says this seems pretty flexible – just can’t make changes that would detract from the character of the original structure.
+JFletcher says this seems pretty flexible – just can’t make changes that would detract from the character of the original structure.

 LSeigars asked for clarification to changes to her barn (not attached).
-Jim confirmed that she could not make the changes to her detached unit (make it into 4 apartments).
+JFletcher confirmed that she could not make the changes to her detached unit (make it into 4 apartments).
 RMarshall suggested she try and find a way to attach the barn to the house.

 Sheldon asked the question: Could I put an outdoor connector to connect the house to the barn?
 AWood says: It is something we can consider.

-Michele Perron says that would impact her house – she could gut her barn and make it into apartments?
+MPerron says that would impact her house – she could gut her barn and make it into apartments?
 PRenaud says no, she is not in the Village District, so this would not apply.

 PRenaud says over the next year we will be looking at the accessory dwelling issue and see how we can fit in an additional description

-Marilynne Hedstrom – can I have an in-law apartment?
+MHedstrom asked “Can I have an in-law apartment?”
 RMarshall says as long as they are related.
-Marilynne asked: Now any of those homes could be turned into up to 4 houses (Apartments) within the house as long as you don’t change the façade?
-Answered Yes by the board (if it meets the other requirements…300 sq ft per human, etc.)
+MHedstrom asked: Now any of those homes could be turned into up to 4 houses (Apartments) within the house as long as you don’t change the facade?
+Answered “Yes” by the board (if it meets the other requirements…300 sq ft per unit, etc.)

-LSeigars: You could theoretically add on to your house?
-Jim says as long as it doesn’t detract from the character.
+LSeigars asked“You could theoretically add on to your house?”
+JFletcher says as long as it doesn’t detract from the character.

-Sheldon says We’re looking at where the downtown is going.
+SPennoyer says “We’re looking at where the downtown is going.
 This could give the ability to help people pay their taxes.
 We’re looking at a large house with small rental properties (apartments).
-Not to say that the block of apartments is a bad thing, just commenting on a major unit, and smaller units within.
+Not to say that the block of apartments is a bad thing, just commenting on a major unit, and smaller units within.”

-Norm Nickerson – Has a shop downtown with an apartment in it – looking at it like that, we DO need more housing in town, but he feels that more renters in town with kids would eat up the revenue by having to support these children (schools, etc)
+NNickerson has a shop downtown with an apartment in it – looking at it like that, we DO need more housing in town, but he feels that more renters in town with kids would eat up the revenue by having to support these children (schools, etc)

 No other comments.